Memphis and Little Rock Railroad: Pre-war

 The Memphis and Little Rock Railroad (M&LR) was chartered by the State of Arkansas on January 10, 1853.
 Construction of the 5 ft 6 in gauge railroad was estimated to cost $3.2 million.
 John H. Bradley & Company won the contract to build the line.
 The survey work began in 1854, but the first track was only laid in 1856 at Hopefield, across the Mississippi River from Memphis, Tennessee.
 By November 1858, the eastern third of the line was completed from Hopefield to Madison, Arkansas on the St. Francis River.
 Construction on the western section began in 1861 at Huntersville, across the Arkansas River from Little Rock.
 By 1862, the western third was completed as far as DeValls Bluff on the White River.
+Eastbound passengers took steamboats down the White River to Clarendon, Arkansas, where they boarded a stagecoach to Maidson, and later Brinkley, to connect to the eastern section of rail.
 The railroad, though incomplete in its central section, allowed travelers to go from Little Rock to Memphis an entire day faster than by steamboat alone.